ronsala/my-points-compass/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 <!-- For the versions available, see the [tags on this repository](https://github.com/your/project/tags). -->

-## Authors
+## Maintainer

 - **[Ron Sala](https://github.com/ronsala)** - *Creator*